 Some people who are depressed find it difficult to eat.
 Some people tend to overeat.
-However, what you eat has an impact on your mood and energy levels.
+However, what you eat impacts your mood and energy levels.
 If you suffer from depression, you must ensure that you eat properly.
-For the most part, this entails eating a variety of fruits, vegetables, and whole grains.
+Mostly, this entails eating various fruits, vegetables, and whole grains.
 Simple carbs and foods with added sugar should be avoided.
 Don’t go too long between meals.
 Eat something light and healthy even if you don’t feel hungry.

 #4.
 Don’t spend too much time thinking about your troubles.

-It can be therapeutic to talk about a situation with a supportive buddy.
-However, depression can lead to an excessive amount of whining, blaming, and rehashing of problems.
-It can help you stay focused on the problem.
+It can be therapeutic to talk about a situation with a supportive friend.
+Depression, however, can cause excessive whining, blaming, and rehashing of problems.
+It can help you stay focused on the issue.
 It’s fine to share your feelings and views with others who care.
 But don’t talk about difficulties.
 Also, talk about the positive aspects of your life.
 This can assist you in improving your mood.

 #5.
 Feel free to express yourself.

-Your creativity and sense of fun may be stifled as a result of despair.
-However, doing things that stimulate your creativity can be beneficial.
+Your creativity and sense of fun may be stifled due to despair.
+However, doing things that stimulate your imagination can be beneficial.
 Doodle, paint, or draw.
 Sew, cook, or bake are all options.
 Writing, dancing, or composing music are all options.
 Play with a pet or talk to a buddy.
 Find something that makes you chuckle.
 Watch a comedy film.
 Make time for activities you enjoy, even if it’s just a little.
-This aids in the recovery of depression.
+This aids in the recovery from depression.

 #6.
-Keep an eye out for excellent things.
+Keep an eye out for awesome things.

 Depression alters a person’s perspective on life.
-Things can appear bleak, bleak, and gloomy.
-Make it a mission to notice three good things every day to help you change your perspective.
-The more you appreciate what you have, the more you will appreciate it.
+Things can appear bleak.
+Make it a mission to notice three good things daily to help you change your perspective.
+The more you appreciate what you have, the more you will understand it.
 Most importantly, if you’re depressed, treat yourself with love and kindness.
 It helps to know you’re not alone when you’re going through a difficult period.
 Allow yourself to be patient.
 It takes time to recover from depression.

 How to Like Yourself Books